Ulm-IQO/qudi-core/docs/setup/installation.md

 version from all branches, but it requires you to install [`git`](https://git-scm.com/) on your system.

+NOTE: The exact directory location on your local machine does not matter as long as you keep it there and do not copy it around later on.

 Once you have a copy of the source code on your local machine, you can change into this directory (top directory containing `setup.py`) and install `qudi-core` using `pip` with the development flag `-e` set: